Estimated reading time: 5 minutes

 Here are a few ways to prepare for public speaking:

 - Start with the end goal in mind.
 How will you build up to the climax of your presentation?

 - Who is your audience?
 You’ll need to refine and target your presentation to each group.

 - Gather relevant statistics to complement your ideas.
 If you can provide convincing evidence, it will be easier to get your audience to buy into your presentation.

 - Make it personal.
 Find creative ways to present dull material through storytelling.
 Tell stories about yourself, experiences you’ve had, and situations in the workplace that are relevant to challenges your audience might be experiencing.
 Give your audience something to relate to.

-Gary Guwe, ACB, Trainer, Speaker and Entrepreneur, recommends following the three Cs to delivering a compelling presentation:
+Gary Guwe, ACB, Trainer, Speaker, and Entrepreneur, recommends following the three Cs to deliver a compelling presentation:

 - Content: Is there value within your presentation?
 Will your audience walk away with actionable advice they can put to use in their personal or professional lives?
 When you pack your presentation with tons of valuable information, you’ll have plenty of material to cover—and you’ll never be searching for ways to fill the time.

 - Clarity and Congruency: Make sure you’re delivering your ideas clearly.
 Starting a story that won’t be fully understood until you reach the end is fine—but make sure your audience leaves the meeting with a clear understanding of the points discussed.